Sultan Kot

 Sultan Kot Sultān Kot) is a small town, it is situated in Shikarpur, Sindh, Pakistan, and its original name (with diacritics) is Sultān Kot.

 it has a Railway station named Sultan Kot railway station and Police Station.
 Sultan Kot is also linked to N-65 National Highway Via Shikarpur, Jacobabad.

+Sultan kot also have a branch of HBL Bank, connected to the N-65 National Highway.
+Sultan kot is historically famous because of its Agha Family (Babar Pathan) which has been the ruling family of the area for decades.

+Babar’s are Pathans and the ancestor of the Babar tribe was born at Takht-e-Sulaiman in 1175; six generations after Qais Abdur Rashid.